 Thirty-five years ago, a group of fishermen noticed the salmon population along the central coast deteriorating.
-What started out as a project to re-introduce salmon into the ocean has evolved into an organization devoted to reversing detrimental effects to watersheds.
+What started out as a project to re-introduce salmon into the ocean has evolved into an organization devoted to building the resilience of coastal watersheds.

-CreekLands’ educational programs are provided through local schools with programs engaging students in exciting and fun ways.
-With programs like Trout in the Classroom, students are able to raise fish that will eventually be released into waterways.
+CreekLands environmental educational programs for students are provided through local schools to engage students in exciting and fun ways.
+Trout in the Classroom has been offered to central coast students for more than 20 years, and lets students raise fish and release fish into local waterways.
 This program encourages students to understand the effects of their everyday decisions on the habitat that animals live in.
-It’s educational programs like these that will help mold future generations be more educated on environmental issues and understand the impact that their decisions have.
+Helping to mold future generations into savvy environmental stewards will help ensure the long term resilience of Central Coast watersheds.

 The Central Coast stands out with its beautiful landscape and wonderful environment.
 Nonprofits like CreekLands work behind the scenes to keep it that way.